Aqendo/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# Luke's build of st with Aqendo's edits - the simple (suckless) terminal
+## Yet another?
+Yeah, I love my precious Ctrl+Shift+V and Ctrl+V shortcuts and SF Mono font.
+So not to lose that I set that into yet another config repo.
+Why not.

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: